grzegorz914/homebridge-denon-tv/README.md

 ## Note
 * For homebridge-denon-tv versions 3.6.0 and above the minimum required version of Homebridge is 1.3.x.
+* If update to 3.15.0 need remove the accessory frome Home app and add it again.

 ## Know issues
 * If used with Hoobs, there is a possible configuration incompatibilty.